Plymouth-Comp/2020-comp3016-cw2-Rjones24/README.md

 The product will be a maze creator proof-of-concept game where the user/player will create a 5x5 maze from a selection of 7 different predefined maze pieces and the user will be able to define the pieces rotation, allowing them to create their own unique maze.

-After this the user/player will be able to click a play button located at the bottom of the screen which will generate the maze that they have just designed for them self of someone else to play. the program will place them as a first-person player in the centre of the start tile.
-There opponents goal is to then get to the finish without getting too lost.
+After this the user/player will be able to click a play button located at the bottom of the screen which will generate the maze that they have just designed for themself or for someone else.
+The program will place them as a first-person player in the centre of the start tile.
+Their opponents goal is to get to the finish without getting too lost.

 How does the user interact with your executable?
 How do you open and control the software you wrote (exe file)?

-to open the project the user should naviagte to the .exe or application file and double click on it to open the project.
+To open the project the user should navigate to the .exe or application file and double click to open the project.

 Once the user opens the application they will be shown a UI menu with a create button near the bottom center of the screen.
 They can then click on this button which will take them to a create screen with a grid positioned in the center of the screen.
 This grid will allow the user to choose which piece will be in each position of the maze.
 This can be done by clicking on a loctaion on the grid.
 Then clicking and identifiying the piece that the user would like to change it to from the selection around the grid.
 The user is also then able to edit the roation of the piece by double clicking on its location.